AntirWiki/Antir/content/World Lore/Gods/Rhylea.md

 Many in the Holy Kingdom refer to a new moon as "Rhylea's Moon", and believe that her followers are especially active on these dark nights.

-Rhylea's festival, held in early winter, is exclusively nocturnal - it is considered taboo to even acknowledge the festival during the daytime.
+Rhylea's festival, held in early winter, is exclusively nocturnal - it is considered taboo to even mention the festival during the daytime.
 At night, citizens venture out in costumes that hide their identities.